jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 > Note: The first job will fail as it cannot authenticate against vault.
 > The errors will be of the form `error: failed to populate secrets: failed to create a secret manager for ExternalSecret`.
 > Once the secret-infra namespace has been created, we can configure vault.
+> If you get an error connecting to the cluster, try running `kubectl config view --raw >~/.kube/config` as well as checking the permissions/owner of `~/.kube/config`
 ### Vault configuration

 Install [jq](https://stedolan.github.io/jq/download/) before running these commands.